What’s your Attic Insulation Number?

 Proper attic insulation, sealing and venting will reduce your heating and cooling bills, conserve energy, increase your family’s comfort, dramatically reduce ice dams and extend the life of your roof.
 This is not horseshoes.
 Close doesn't count.
 Even the smallest gaps in insulation and sealing can result in significant energy loss and roof problems.

 Midwest attics should be insulated to R-50.
 When properly installed, insulation should achieve about R3.5 heat resistance per inch.
 Vent channels and wind blocks ensure that cold air from soffit vents does not slip under the ceiling insulation while permitting maximum insulation to be installed over the wall.
 This is critical to prevent ice dams.
 Sealing holes around electrical cables and electrical boxes will stop warm moist air from rising into the attic and reducing the effectiveness of the insulation.
 And duct insulation will prevent condensation that can drip down into the fans.
 To avoid fire hazards, special care must be taken when insulating over and around recessed fixtures, especially those that are not rated for insulation contact.
 Meanwhile, proper ventilation will cool your attic, reduce moisture and extend the life of your roof deck and shingles.

 If you are thinking “Woe, that’s a lot of dirty, fussy work to perform in the most inhospitable area in my house,” you’re right.
 So just give Hoffman Weber Construction a call at 866-970-1133.
-We are an Owens Corning Preferred Contractor.
 We’ll do it all and do it right.
-Best of all, you may be eligible for a government energy credit up to $500 for making your home more energy efficient.
 Don’t want to get up on a ladder?
 No worries.
 Give Hoffman Weber Construction a call and we will assess your insulation, sealing and venting for free.